Skip to content

 29_mwe_drp443_ifn_raw_porosity_perm 30_mwe_drp443_dilatedifn_raw_porosity_perm

-These notebooks benchmark voids on two DRP-443 induced-fracture-network volumes (IFN and DilatedIFN) using paper-reference values from SPE 212849 Table 2.
+These notebooks benchmark voids on two DRP-443 induced-fracture-network volumes (IFN and DilatedIFN) using published-reference values from SPE 212849 Table 2.

 For DRP-443, both workflows are intentionally full-volume only (no ROI selection/subvolume analysis), matching your fractured-media requirement.

-The extracted paper-reference values used by these notebooks are committed in examples/data/drp-443/drp443_reference_values.csv.
+The extracted published-reference values used by these notebooks are committed in examples/data/drp-443/drp443_reference_values.csv.

 The corresponding report is documented in Verification & Validation / Verification / DRP-443 Fracture-Network Verification Overview.